 “You have heard the law that says the punishment must match the injury: ‘An eye for an eye, and a tooth for a tooth.’
 But I say, do not resist an evil person!
 If someone slaps you on the right cheek, offer the other cheek also…

 Jesus sums it up well later in his sermon when He says, “Do to others whatever you would like them to do to you.
-This is the essence of all that is taught in the law and the prophets” (Matthew 7:12).
+This is the essence of all that is taught in the law and the prophets” (7:12).

 Now here comes the icing on the cake.
-Jesus not only challenged his followers to let their righteousness surpass that of the religious teachers, he goes on to set a new standard: PERFECTION.
+Jesus not only challenged his followers to let their righteousness surpass that of the religious teachers, he goes on set a new standard – perfection.

-“But you are to be perfect, even as your Father in heaven is perfect.” – Matthew 5:48
+“But you are to be perfect, even as your Father in heaven is perfect” (5:48).